5 Crazy Examples of Writers Gone Wild

 1. Ian Fleming Told JFK: “Beards Make You Sterile”

 Yes, the creator of James Bond and actual World War II spy Ian Fleming said these words to a beloved president, but the context was even crazier.

-President Kennedy was a huge fan of 007, and invited Ian Fleming to dinner.
+President Kennedy was a huge fan of 007 and invited Ian Fleming to dinner.
 While there, conversation naturally drifted towards the Cuban Missile Crisis, and Fleming made the suggestion that JFK should try and discredit Castro using his signature facial hair.
-By planting the rumour that his beard attracted radioactivity and was rendering him impotent, Castro would quickly shave it off and inevitably fall from power when the people saw him as just an ordinary guy (as opposed to what?
+By planting the rumor that his beard attracted radioactivity and was rendering him impotent, Castro would quickly shave it off and inevitably fall from power when the people saw him as just an ordinary guy (as opposed to what?
 Missile Santa?).

 You can imagine the silence that followed, punctuated only by the clinking of forks on china and a hasty chuckle from JFK.
 His Chief of the CIA however, Allan Dulles, was reportedly a fan of the idea.

 Author of A Farewell to Arms and a man so manly you grow sideburns as soon as you read his name, Ernest Hemingway was no stranger to a tipple.
 He frequented a bar called Sloppy Joe’s (you just know everybody there knows your name) to write, play cards, and drink copious amounts of liquor.